-Following are the key strategies which help to grow your online business
+Following are the key strategies that help to grow your online business:

 Optimize your web design